Ziul/swagger-operator/README.md

 - Watches Kubernetes services for specific annotations.
 - Aggregates OpenAPI/Swagger endpoints from discovered services.
 - Serves a dynamic Swagger UI using FastAPI.
-- Easy deployment with Docker.
+- Easy deployment with Docker or Helm.

 ## Requirements